 Corpus Christi International Airport (CRP)

-The package includes all meals from dinner on Day 1 to breakfast on Day 6, ground transportation during the tour, entrance fees to parks/preserves, accommodations as stated in the itinerary, and guided services provided by the tour leader(s).
-This tour includes two local tours: a 3-hour boat tour to Aransas National Wildlife Refuge to see the Whooping Cranes and a King Ranch tour.
+The package includes all meals from dinner on Day 1 to breakfast on Day 5, ground transportation during the tour, entrance fees to parks/preserves, accommodations as stated in the itinerary, and guided services provided by the tour leader(s).
+This tour includes a 3-hour boat tour to Aransas National Wildlife Refuge to see the Whooping Cranes and a King Ranch tour to see the Ferruginous Pygmy-Owl.
 It does not include travel expenses including but not limited to airfare to and from the tour destination, travel insurance, extended stays (before and/or after the tour), alcoholic beverages, gratuities, and items/expenses of personal nature.

 OSCAR CARMONA

 Moderate (2-3 miles of daily walking).
 Field time each day is typically between 7-10 hours (weather permitting).
 Most of the birding is done on trails, boardwalks, beaches and along the road as we drive to various birding locations.
 Walking on uneven, soggy terrain, or in the rain is possible.
-Days start with breakfast at the hotel and departure for the field between 6:30 to 7:00 am.
+Days start with breakfast at the hotel and departure for the field between 6:30 to 7:00 am, with the exception of an earlier morning start for the King Ranch tour.
 We bird throughout the morning, take a break for lunch and resume birding until 5:00 pm followed by dinner at a local restaurant.

 While we cannot guarantee sightings of the birds listed below, we believe that encountering these species is quite likely during this tour.

-Wednesday, March 25 – Day 1: Arrive at Corpus Christi International Airport (CRP) before 2 pm.
+Day 1: Arrive Corpus Christi International Airport (CRP) before 2 pm.
 After meeting everyone at the airport, we drive to Rockport to check in to our hotel.
 If time allows, we try to get in a few hours of birding at local sites before the evening orientation session and welcome dinner.
-Overnight: Hampton Inn & Suites, Rockport-Fulton.
+Overnight: Hampton Inn and Suites, Rockport-Fulton.

-Monday, March 30– Day 6: Tour Conclusion & Departures.
-If time allows, we visit a few local birding spots in Corpus Christi to get in some last-minute birding before your flight home.
+Day 5: Tour Conclusion & Departures.
+If time allows, we explore a few local birding spots in Corpus Christi before we conclude the tour.
 We will arrive at the airport by no later than 11 am.
-Participant may arrange departure flights from Corpus Christi International Airport (CRP) after 1 pm.
+Participants may arrange departure flights from Corpus Christi International Airport (CRP) after 1 pm.